sxs-collaboration/spectre/docs/Installation/InstallationOnClusters.md

 4. Run `. $SPECTRE_HOME/support/Environments/SYSTEM_TO_RUN_ON_gcc.sh`, where
    `SYSTEM_TO_RUN_ON` is replaced by the name of the system as described in the relevant section below.
-5. If you haven't already, choose where you want to install the dependencies, e.g. into `SPECTRE_DEPS` and run `spectre_setup_modules SPECTRE_DEPS`.
+5. If you haven't already installed the dependencies, run `export SPECTRE_DEPS=/path/to/where/you/want/the/deps` Then run `spectre_setup_modules $SPECTRE_DEPS`.
 This will take a while to finish.
-Near the end the command will tell you how to load make the modules available by providing a `module use` command.
+Near the end the command will tell you how to make the modules available by providing a `module use` command.
+Make sure you are providing an absolute path to `spectre_setup_modules`.
-6. Run `module use SPECTRE_DEPS/modules`
+6. Run `module use $SPECTRE_DEPS/modules`
 7. Run `spectre_run_cmake`, if you get module loading errors run `spectre_unload_modules` and try running `spectre_run_cmake` again.
 CMake should set up successfully.